Bluey (TV series): Writing

 The stories featured in Bluey depict Bluey and Bingo engaging in imaginative play.
 Brumm wanted to show that self-directed and unstructured play is natural in shaping children and allowing them to develop.
 He consulted research based on socio-dramatic play, reading the works of Sara Smilansky and Vivian Paley, who both had backgrounds in early childhood education.
 The episodes show the parents as guides for their children, who allow them to explore their immediate surroundings independently, giving them opportunities to practise adult roles.
 Brumm drew inspiration for scripts from his own experiences in watching his daughters play, which he described was "as natural to them as breathing".
 The program's scripts show how children can use gameplay to learn lessons and integrate the world of adults into their own; Brumm noticed how his children would recreate interactions such as visits to the doctor, through roleplay.
 Pearson stated that gameplay represents children's first experiences of collaboration, cooperation, responsibility and emotions such as jealousy.
 Brumm discovered the importance of play-based learning after his daughter struggled with formal education, which led him to exclude elements of literacy and numeracy in Bluey and focus on the depiction of life skills.
 Brumm stated that he wanted the series to depict his experience as a parent rather than aim for children to be explicitly taught something.
 His creative aims were to make children laugh, and show parents what children can learn while engaged in play.

 The characters of Bluey each represent a particular dog breed, some of which are drawn from Brumm's personal life.
-Brumm had a Blue Heeler named Bluey throughout his childhood, in addition to a Dalmatian named Chloe.
+Brumm had a Blue Heeler named Bluey throughout his childhood, in addition to a Dalmatian named Chloe and an Australian Red Kelpie named Rusty, who was the title character of the series in its early development.
 Bandit is based on a Blue Heeler belonging to his father's friend.
 Bandit's career as an archaeologist was inspired by Brumm's older sibling Adam.